 Jigsaw blades can be made from different types of material:

 By combining two types of steel, one obtains Bi-metal jigsaw blades.
-These are very durable and are best suited for heavier applications in wood and metal.
+These are very durable and are best suited jig saw blades for wood and metal.

 Step 3 | TPI of the jigsaw blade